 1.11) Wipe tubes into the buckets, be sure tubes are balanced and lids are sealed.

 1.12) Create a clean area and wipe buckets to clean area; change gloves and wipe buckets out of cabinet.
 Centrifuge to pellet cells, typically 10 minutes at 4000 rpm.
+Observe centrifuge until it reaches maximum speed; stop run if there is an imbalance or breakage.

 1.13) After centrifugation, remove tubes from buckets to rack.
-Arrange vesphene pot, waste bottle, and blue towel to safely decant supernatant.
+Arrange vesphene pot, waste bottle, and towel to safely decant supernatant.

 1.14) Open tube and decant supernatant into waste bottle, wipe rim with towel.